TechnoVisionDev/GemmaFaucet/README.md

 ## 🔧 Usage

-2. Input your Flopcoin wallet address.
+2. Input your Gemma wallet address.
 3. Complete captcha to verify you are a human.
-4. Click "Request FLOP" to receive coins.
+4. Click "Request GEMMA" to receive coins.
 5. Wait for the 1 hour cooldown period before requesting again.

 ## 🤝 Contributing